jnferner/blog/source/_drafts/theories-of-consciousness.md

 [^13]: This property is called "consistency".
 Ironically, any sufficiently powerful mathematical system can only prove its own consistency if it is inconsistent.
 This means that consistency is just something we assume about modern math without being able to prove it.
 It's a pretty safe bet so far, but also a slightly terrifying prospect that we cannot prove that there is no way to get "1 + 1 = 3" by following math.

 [^14]: This divide of possible ways to do computation is affecting programming languages up to this day.
 The mathematical Turing machine was used to develop the physical von Neumann architecture, which is powering the device you're reading this post on right now.
 It also inspired procedural languages like C and by extent most of the modern programming languages.
 Lambda calculus in turn inspired functional languages like Haskell and by extent the functional aspects of many modern programming languages.

+[^15]: This tendency is described by the notoriously difficult to understand ["free energy principle"](https://slatestarcodex.com/2018/03/04/god-help-us-lets-try-to-understand-friston-on-free-energy/)